 By the time of his father’s death in 1741, Gist was an accomplished explorer, surveyor, and frontiersman.
 In 1750, the Ohio Company hired Gist to survey along the Ohio River from its headwaters near the Lenape (Delaware) village of Shannopin's Town (modern-day Pittsburgh) all the way to what is now Louisville, Kentucky.
 That winter he mapped the Ohio countryside between Shannopin's Town and the Great Miami River.
 At the mouth of the Scioto River Gist crossed into Kentucky and eventually returned to his home via the Yadkin.
 During the winter of 1751-1752, again in the employ of the Ohio Company, Gist returned west and explored much of the land that comprises modern-day West Virginia.

 Through his connection to the Ohio Company, Gist developed a close association with George Washington.
-Travelling with Washington to the Ohio Country in 1754, Gist served as scout, messenger, and Indian agent.
+Traveling with Washington to the Ohio Country in 1754, Gist served as scout, messenger, and Indian agent.
 It was Gist’s reconnaissance that alerted Washington to the French presence at Great Meadows and allowed for the subsequent massacre of Jumonville’s forces.
 Gist was also at the battle at Fort Necessity the following month.
 During this time with Washington, Gist solidified his place in history, twice saving the young colonel's life.

 Gist was again present the following year when, on Washington's advice, he was appointed as the guide for General Braddock's ill-fated force.
-It was due to Gist’s and Washington's joint observations that the Ohio Company decided to erect a fort at the forks of the Ohio just southwest of Shannopin’s Town, rather than two miles farther downriver at Shurtees Creek as had originally been planned.
+It was due to Gist’s and Washington's joint observations that the Ohio Company decided to erect a fort at the forks of the Ohio River just southwest of Shannopin’s Town, rather than two miles farther downriver at Shurtees Creek as had originally been planned.
 This post ultimately became a strategic military post for operations in the Ohio Country.

 Through his explorations, settlements, military activities, and effective management of relations with Native Americans, Gist contributed significantly to English western expansion in North America.
 He was crucial to Washington's western expeditions and was recommended by Washington as "the most proper person I am acquainted with to conduct the business” of surveying western lands and negotiating with the Indians.2